7 Days

 We heard you loud and clear Friday when you visited our devastated city and the Gulf Coast and said, "What is not working, we're going to make it right."
 Please forgive us if we wait to see proof of your promise before believing you.
 But we have good reason for our skepticism.
 Bienville built New Orleans where he built it for one main reason: It's accessible.
 The city between the Mississippi River and Lake Pontchartrain was easy to reach in 1718.
 How much easier it is to access in 2005 now that there are interstates and bridges, airports and helipads, cruise ships, barges, buses and diesel-powered trucks.
 Despite the city's multiple points of entry, our nation's bureaucrats spent days after last week's hurricane wringing their hands, lamenting the fact that they could neither rescue the city's stranded victims nor bring them food, water and medical supplies.

 Meanwhile there were journalists, including some who work for The Times-Picayune, going in and out of the city via the Crescent City Connection.
 On Thursday morning, that crew saw a caravan of 13 Wal-Mart tractor trailers headed into town to bring food, water and supplies to a dying city.
 Television reporters were doing live reports from downtown New Orleans streets.
 Harry Connick Jr. brought in some aid Thursday, and his efforts were the focus of a "Today" show story Friday morning.
 Yet, the people trained to protect our nation, the people whose job it is to quickly bring in aid were absent.
-Those who
+Those who should have been deploying troops were singing a sad song about how our city was impossible to reach.

 We're angry, Mr. President, and we'll be angry long after our beloved city and surrounding parishes have been pumped dry.
 Our people deserved rescuing.
 Many who could have been were not.
 That's to the government's shame.
 Mayor Ray Nagin did the right thing Sunday when he allowed those with no other alternative to seek shelter from the storm inside the Louisiana Superdome.
 We still don't know what the death toll is, but one thing is certain: Had the Superdome not been opened, the city's death toll would have been higher.
 The toll may even have been exponentially higher.